Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

-# ArcGIS API for JavaScript with Angular CLI
+# ArcGIS Maps SDK for JavaScript with Angular CLI

 This repo demonstrates how to use [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with Angular.